 What if I get airsick or can't complete my Flight Training semesters?

-I am an international student, is the accommodations/dorms available?
+I am an international student.
+Is accommodation available?

-Solomon College does not provide accommodations or dormitories, however, our international student advisor will be able to provide assistance to students seeking to rent downtown near our campus.
-Please contact us directly at 780-431-1515 for more information about arranging accommodations.
+Solomon College does not provide accommodation or dormitories.
+However, our international student advisor will be able to provide assistance to students seeking to rent downtown near our campus.
+Please contact us directly at 780-431-1515 for more information about arranging accommodation.

-We hope this article has answered most questions for those who have a passion for Aviation but didn't know where to start!
+We hope this article has answered your questions if you're passionate about aviation but didn't know where to start!
 If you enjoyed this guide, please give us a "like" on our Facebook Page.
 Let us know if you have any questions about flying or our program!
 You can also leave us a comment below or on Facebook.
 Thank you for reading and happy flying!